 In 2001, Pretreatment staff began the process of reevaluating the Silver Loading Reduction Program to ensure that all silver dischargers are properly permitted.
 Telephone books and directories were reviewed and compared to the existing list of NBC permitted users.
-A listing of users requiring facility inspection and possible permitting has been generated.
+A listing of users requiring facility inspection and possible permitting was generated.

 The NBC is a participant in the Rhode Island Attorney General's Mercury Task Force.
 The objective of this Task Force is to identify sources of mercury discharge and pollution in Rhode Island, educate the public regarding mercury issues and eliminate mercury pollution for future generations.
 Studies indicate that the majority of mercury loadings observed in the sewer system are the result of mercury/silver dental amalgams.
-As a result, the dental facility inspections have been delayed so that the mercury amalgam issue can be addressed and incorporated into all new wastewater discharge permits issued to dentists.
+As a result, the dental facility inspections were delayed so that the mercury amalgam issue could be addressed and incorporated into all new wastewater discharge permits issued to dentists.

-During 2002, the NBC began work to develop a Best Management Practice (BMP) document for dentists to ensure that mercury amalgam is properly handled, treated and disposed.
-The NBC worked closely with the Rhode Island Dental Association during the BMP development process to ensure that the BMP addressed both environmental concerns and those of the dentists.
+In January 2004, the NBC completed a Best Management Practice (BMP) document for dentists to ensure that mercury amalgam is properly handled, treated and disposed.
+The NBC worked closely with the Rhode Island Dental Association during the BMP development process to ensure that the BMP addressed both environmental concerns and those of the dentists but requires the dental facility to sample the waste streams potentially contaminated with amalgam.
+All dental facilities are required to implement other programs regarding training of staff and storage and disposal of amalgam waste.
+During 2004, the NBC Pretreatment Staff initiated the Dental BMP Program and began issuing permits to dental offices that implemented the BMP standards.